-Grants to Oregon nonprofit organizations, government agencies, and businesses to enhance the quality of life in eligible regions.
-Funding is intended to encourage intra-communal ties, improve equity, address homelessness, and improve the significance of the area within the region.
+Grants of up to $10,000 to Oregon nonprofit organizations and businesses to enhance the quality of life in eligible locations.
+Funding is intended to support projects that prevent homelessness, enhance equity, and foster community involvement among disadvantaged populations.
 Funded programs must serve the residents of East Portland.

 GrantWatch ID#: 153215

 Project requests may be for up to $10,000 in funding.

 Estimated Total Program Funding: